-Crate your pooch and place the crate in your car and secure it with the seat belts and a crate extender if needed so that it can’t move around if you hit the breaks hard.
+Crate your pooch, place the crate in your car, and secure it with seat belts and a crate extender if needed so that it can’t move around if you hit the breaks hard.

-Make sure your pup has some blankets or a bed in the crate and some toys.
-Kong-like toys are great for road trips when you stuff them with peanut butter because it takes a long time for them to lick it all out and it keeps them busy.
+Make sure your pup has some blankets, a bed in the crate, and toys.
+Kong-like toys are great for road trips when you stuff them with peanut butter because it takes a long time for them to lick it all out, and keeps them busy.

-Start by just driving around near your home for about 20 minutes or so and going home.
+Start by driving near your home for about 20 minutes and going home.
 This gets your dog used to the motion of the car moving.

-You can then increase the amount of time you drive around by about 5 minutes at a time until your dog is totally happy with riding in the car and ready for a road trip.
+You can then increase the time you drive around by about 5 minutes until your dog is happy with riding in the car and ready for a road trip.

-You should stop every 2 to 4 hours for a potty break and water break for your dog and your family as well.
+You should stop every 2 to 4 hours for a potty and water break for your dog and your family.
 If your dog is whining while driving, he may need to use the bathroom, so make sure and stop so he doesn’t make a mess of his crate.

 Crate training your Rottweiler has many advantages and helps him to understand that it isn’t a punishment cage in any way.

-It’s his own personal space where he can enjoy the peace and quiet, have snacks and eat there as well as sleep there and no one will bother him.
+It’s his space where he can enjoy peace, have snacks, eat, and sleep, and no one will bother him.

 As long as you take time with him in crate training, it can be a positive experience for both the pet and the owner.